 - Priority Mail letters and flats using stamps as postage or Priority Mail Forever Prepaid Flat Rate packaging

 - Priority Mail letters and flats prepared in a high-speed environment, with USPS approval, may be excluded, if they feature a unique Intelligent Mail Barcode and electronic documentation

 - Priority Mail Express pieces with postage paid through a postage meter imprint and using a Label 11-B

 - Priority Mail Express pieces entered under a Priority Mail Express Manifesting Agreement (PMEM) and paid via a USPS Corporate Account

 - Standard Mail pieces presorted and containerized in five-digit sacks bearing an Intelligent Mail Barcode

 - Merchandise Return Service® (MRS) permit holders not using a PC Postage-based return service are exempt from one component of the IMpb: the Shipping Services file

 Stay tuned for the next installment in this series, where we’ll walk you through how to use the IMpb and get the most out of it.

 For more help navigating the Intelligent Mail package barcode, partner with a shipping solutions expert.
-Check out Pitney Bowes’ IMpb Quick Summary for a brief cheat sheet, and learn about how solutions like SendSuite Live can help you save time and money on shipping and mailing operations.
+Check out Pitney Bowes’ IMpb summary , and learn about how solutions like SendSuite Live can help you save time and money on shipping and mailing operations.